Nagendra1997/mesibo-documentation/index.md

 ## Making a call
 To place a call to the group, you can use the `call` method on the participant's call object.

-You need to make a call when you need other members of group to view your streams.
+You need to make a call when you need other members of the group to view your streams.
 You get a call object from `getLocalParticipant`.
 Then, if you make a `call()`, other members of the group will be notified and will receive your call object.
 Other members can then subscribe to your stream, again using `call()`

 ```javascript
 Participant.call(initObject, elementId, onStreamCallback, onStatusCallback)